kateabopp/LRD-Hydrogen-measurement/README.md

 # Understanding H-gamma and OIII

 This project aims to measure and understand H-gamma and OIII emissions present in Little Red Dots(LRDs).
-By taking these measurements, the goal is to figure out what Little Red Dots are.
+The goal is to figure out what Little Red Dots are by taking these measurements.

 > **_NOTE:_** The data used for this project is not available to the public.